lacrypta/typescript-opentimestamps/README.md

 pnpm doc
 ```

-Now navigate to `/dist/docs/api/index.html` (for the end-use documentation) or `/dist/docs/internal/index.html` (for developer documentation) and peruse the generated documentation to your leisure.
+Now navigate to `/dist/docs/api/index.html` (for the end-use documentation) or `/dist/docs/internal/index.html` (for developer documentation) and peruse the generated documentation at your leisure.

 Please follow contribution guidelines at [the GitHub repository](https://github.com/lacrypta/typescript-opentimestamps), we encourage PRs!